medetm0524/DisasterResponsePipeline/Export_workspace/README.md

 3. Run your web app: `python run.py`

 ###Project Motivation
+Model helps to categorize incoming messages to an appropriate disaster relief agency.
 This project is a part of Udacity, Data Science nanodegree journey.

 ###File Description